YazeedAlsahouri/Real-Time-Weather-Data-Pipeline/README.md

-4. Data Modeling
+5. Data Modeling

       The processed data is organized for analysis, ensuring fields like weather conditions, timestamps, and city-specific information are easily accessible.

       This enables integration with visualization and reporting tools for further insights.

-5. Airflow for Pipeline Orchestration
+7. Airflow for Pipeline Orchestration

       The entire workflow is orchestrated using Apache Airflow.

       Tasks are defined in a DAG (Data_Pipeline), including:

       Fetching raw data.

       Sending data to Kafka.

       Processing and storing data.

       The pipeline is scheduled to run hourly.

-6. Real-Time Reporting and Visualization
+9. Real-Time Reporting and Visualization

    Dashboards:

-      Real-time dashboards are created using visualization tools (e.g., Power BI or similar tools).
+      Real-time dashboards are created using visualization tools (Power BI).

       Dashboards update hourly, providing insights into:

    Weather conditions across cities.

    Temperature trends.

    Wind speed and humidity variations.

-   and these are pictures from the dashboard
+   And these are pictures from the dashboard
    ![Alt text for the image](images/png1.png)
    ![Alt text for the image](images/png2.png)
    ![Alt text for the image](images/png3.png)